tarwn/lessthandot-hugo/blogs/content/posts/2010-06-17-virtual-lab-2008-r2-domain-controller-ba.md

   * Documentation – using a single account for multiple services requires either good documentation, good guessing, or a lot of overtime
   * Security – providing an account with too much security is a potential security hole, a virus that uses a single application as an entry point suddenly has rights to everything on the network

 In order to make management of service accounts (and services) clearer, I suggest each service account only have the level of permission on the domain it absolutely needs and that it only be used for a single service or application.
-This requires more work up front, as you have to not only create individual accounts for each application and service, but more importantly determine what “minimum requirements” means for each one.
+This requires more work up front, as you have to not only create individual accounts for each application and service, but more importantly determine what "minimum requirements" means for each one.
 On the other hand, minimizing planned and unplanned system outages in the future is worth a little extra time.

 <div class="hint">
   Sometimes multiple services need access to a common resource, or a common service needs a few different permission profiles based on the use of the system (for instance, qa versus production SQL Server instances).
 Rather than add these permissions to each individual service account, consider creating a group that outlines the permissions and then give the service accounts membership in the group.
 Our goal is to minimize the number of configuration changes we will have to make when that configuration needs to change in the future.